 There are many ways for Middlebury College students to get involved with different aspects of museum work.

-The Museum offers five paid academic year internships, three paid summer internships, and one year-long graduate fellowship.
+The Museum offers seven paid academic year internships, three paid summer internships, and one year-long graduate fellowship.
 The academic year internships include three positions in the education department, one in the registrar’s office, and one in the curatorial department.
 Summer internships include one position each in the education department, the curatorial department, and the registrar’s office.

 The Museum also hires part-time student receptionists to greet the public during open hours, answer visitor questions, and operate the Museum’s bookstore.